+32 478 22 65 64 | info@valentinasafarian.com

 Vase of Orange Gerberas

-Glansdorff Hubert was born in Ixelles, Belgium, in 1877.
-He was a figurative painter of genre scenes, seascapes, still lifes with flowers and fruits, female figures, nudes and portraits.
+Hubert Glansdorff was born in Ixelles, Belgium, in 1877.
+He was a Belgian figurative painter whose work encompassed genre scenes, seascapes, floral still lifes, female figures, nudes, and portraits.
+Over the course of his career, he developed a distinctive painterly language that combined academic training with a luminous, colour-rich sensibility.

 Request For More Information